Addamsum History, Family Crest & Coats of Arms

 The surname Addamsum was first found in Norfolk where it is thought that the first record of the name was Richard Adamessone who was listed there in the 13th century.

-Important Dates for the Addamsum family
+Early History of the Addamsum family

 This web page shows only a small excerpt of our Addamsum research.
 Another 89 words (6 lines of text) covering the years 1261, 1296, 1587, 1433, 1581 and 1639 are included under the topic Early Addamsum History in all our PDF Extended History products and printed products wherever possible.